Why Now Is the Time To Transfer Your Credit Card Balance

 You Can Improve Your Credit

 By opening another credit card, you will increase your available credit and therefore lower your credit utilization ratio, which joins on-time payments and derogatory marks as the highest-impact factors that determine your credit score.
 You might get a small temporary drop at first because of the hard credit pull that comes with every application, but it won’t be much and it won’t last long.
-After that, you’ll be heading into spring and summer with lower monthly bills, more cash on hand, less high-interest debt, more available credit, a higher credit score and a brand spanking new plastic rectangle in your wallet.
-All in all, a good start to a new year and new financial goals.
+After that, you’ll have lower monthly bills, more cash on hand, less high-interest debt, more available credit, a higher credit score and a brand spanking new plastic rectangle in your wallet.